-Pathways, internships, work-based opportunities, micro-credentials and support for working students can both help students more easily find their way to and through postsecondary credentials, and also help them target their career and gain valuable experience along the way.
-Strengthening connections between higher education and workforce is important to helping students prepare for and choose jobs that are in-demand, help their prospects, and increase the value proposition of attaining credentials and degrees that support the state's economic recovery in an equitable and sustainable way.
+Students often do not see a clear connection between post-secondary programs and achieving their career goals.
+Career information and advising, degree pathways, credit for prior learning, mastery-based learning, internships and other work-based learning opportunities, and microcredentials are all approaches that can help students find their way through to post-secondary credentials and to gain valuable work experience along the way.
+Strengthening connections between higher education and employers is important to helping students prepare for and select in-demand jobs that will support the state's economic recovery in an equitable and sustainable way.

-5. Lack of flexibility within the higher education system (and related policies) creates barriers to equity-focused change.
+10. Lack of flexibility and coherence within the higher education system creates barriers to student success